Skip to the main content.

 • Leasing solar systems allows homeowners to go solar without having to invest money upfront.

-• Buying solar panels generally costs more upfront but gives you the best long-term savings and return on investment.
-You are also eligible for tax incentives and credits which can offset some of the costs involved.
+• Buying solar panels generally costs more upfront but often offers the best long-term savings and return on investment.
+When you own the system, you are also eligible for tax credits and other incentives which can offset some of the costs involved.

 • People who lease solar systems don’t qualify for solar incentives and tax credits, and they might end up paying more overall.

-• Buying solar panels is generally the best option, unless you don’t have the cash upfront, don’t qualify for incentives and rebates, or are unable to secure a solar loan with a reasonable interest rate or not at all.
+• Leasing solar panels can be the best option if you don’t have the cash upfront, don’t qualify for tax incentives, or are unable to secure a solar loan with a reasonable interest rate or not at all.

 Leasing a solar system